-Count II Violation of the First and Fourteenth Amendments (Against All Defendants)
+Count II Violation of the First and Fourteenth Amendments (Against All Defendants for June 3, 2015 Summons)

-- 58. Plaintiff realleges and incorporates by reference the allegations contained in the preceding paragraphs. - 59.
-The First Amendment to the United States Constitution prohibits abridgement of freedom of speech.

-- 60. The First Amendment is applied to the states through the Fourteenth Amendment. - 61.
-The First Amendment protects the right of individuals to engage in expressive activity, carry signs, and peacefully ask people for donations while in public places. - 62.
-Under 42 U.S.C. § 1983, municipal defendants are "persons" liable for unconstitutional customs, practices, and policies, and failure to train their law enforcement officers. - 63.
-Under 42 U.S.C. § 1983, every person acting under color of state law who deprives another person of his or her constitutional rights is also liable at law and in equity. - 64.
-Defendant City of Manchester has intentionally developed and implemented a custom, practice, and/or policy in which it detains, harasses, threatens, disperses, and charges panhandlers for allegedly "obstructing vehicular traffic on public streets" under New Hampshire's disorderly conduct statute, see RSA 644:2(II)(c), even when the panhandlers are in a public place and do not step in the roadway. - 65.
-Manchester city officials have known or should have known about the existence of this custom, practice, and/or policy. - 66.
-Defendant Manchester police officers Ryan J. Brandreth, acting under color of state law and pursuant to this unlawful custom, practice, and/or policy, violated Ms. Petrello's clearly established First Amendment rights to freely engage in expressive activity in a public place. - 67.
-Setting aside the fact that this policy is not grounded in New Hampshire law, this policy, as applied to Ms. Petrello and other peaceful panhandlers, is content based and is not narrowly tailored to a compelling governmental interest. - 68.
-This unlawful custom, practice, and/or policy caused the violation of Ms.
+- 80. Plaintiff realleges and incorporates by reference the allegations contained in the preceding paragraphs. - 81.
+The First Amendment to the United States Constitution prohibits abridgement of freedom of speech. - 82.
+The First Amendment is applied to the states through the Fourteenth Amendment. - 83.
+The First Amendment protects the right of individuals to engage in expressive activity, carry signs, and peacefully ask people for donations while in public places. - 84.
+Under 42 U.S.C. § 1983, municipal defendants are "persons" liable for unconstitutional customs, practices, and policies, and failure to train their law enforcement officers. - 85.
+Under 42 U.S.C. § 1983, every person acting under color of state law who deprives another person of his or her constitutional rights is also liable at law and in equity. - 86.
+Defendant City of Manchester has intentionally developed and implemented a custom, practice, and/or policy in which it detains, harasses, threatens, disperses, and charges panhandlers for allegedly "obstructing vehicular traffic on public streets" under New Hampshire's disorderly conduct statute, see RSA 644:2(II)(c), even when the panhandlers are in a public place and do not step in the roadway.

-Petrello's First Amendment rights and has chilled her exercise of those rights.
+- 87. Manchester city officials have known or should have known about the existence of this custom, practice, and/or policy. - 88.
+Defendant Manchester police officers Ryan J. Brandreth, acting under color of state law and pursuant to this unlawful custom, practice, and/or policy, violated Ms. Petrello's clearly established First Amendment rights to freely engage in expressive activity in a public place. - 89.
+Setting aside the fact that this policy is not grounded in New Hampshire law, this policy is content based and is not narrowly tailored to a compelling governmental interest. - 90.
+This unlawful custom, practice, and/or policy caused the violation of Ms. Petrello's First Amendment rights and has chilled her exercise of those rights.
 Ms. Petrello has a First Amendment right to peacefully panhandle in public places near roadways.
-Such restrictions on this right are unconstitutionally overbroad.

-- 69. The City of Manchester acted with deliberate indifference and/or willful blindness to the strong likelihood that unconstitutional conduct will result from the implementation of this custom, practice, and/or policy. - 70.
-The City of Manchester knew or should have known of the serious risk that this custom, practice, and/or policy would result in unconstitutional conduct. - 71.
-As a result of the violation of her First Amendment rights by Defendants, Ms. Petrello suffered and continues to suffer actual and irreparable harm, including the chilling of her freedom of speech, the deprivation of her liberty, fear, humiliation, and embarrassment.
+Such restrictions on this right are unconstitutionally overbroad. - 91.
+The City of Manchester acted with deliberate indifference and/or willful blindness to the strong likelihood that unconstitutional conduct will result from the implementation of this custom, practice, and/or policy. - 92.
+The City of Manchester knew or should have known of the serious risk that this custom, practice, and/or policy would result in unconstitutional conduct. - 93.
+The City of Manchester failed to train its police officers about the First Amendment right of individuals to peacefully panhandle in public places adjacent to roadways and how to properly apply RSA 644:2(II)(c), thereby permitting Officer Brandreth to be in a position to violate Ms. Petrello's First Amendment rights.